system76/docs/_articles/protected-content.md

 ---

+# Watch Protected Content from Netflix, Amazon Prime, and Other Streaming Services

 Video content from online streaming services such as Netflix and Amazon Prime is typically protected using various encryption schemes to prevent copying.
 This is known as digital rights management (DRM).
 In order to play DRM-encumbered content, you will need to use a browser that supports playback of DRM-controlled content.
 Please note that not all vendors use a a DRM encryption method that is compatible with Linux (for instance, HBO and HBO Max).